top of page

 Our parental support sessions are designed to:

-Confidentiality is maintained during these sessions, with a focus on empowering parents without disclosing the child’s private therapeutic discussions.
+Confidentiality is maintained during these sessions, focusing on empowering parents without disclosing the child’s private therapeutic discussions.

 9. Limitations to Confidentiality

-While confidentiality of children remains a foundational principle in all aspects of therapeutic care, there are specific circumstances where this confidentiality must be breached to prioritise safety and comply with legal and ethical obligations.
+While the confidentiality of children and young people is a foundational principle of therapeutic care at Discovery Family Therapy, there are specific circumstances in which confidentiality may be limited or overridden in order to prioritise safety and comply with legal and ethical obligations.

 Risk of Significant Harm

-If there is a reasonable belief that the child or others may face significant harm due to abuse, neglect, or self-harm, disclosure of information may be necessary to safeguard their welfare. -
+Where there is a reasonable belief that a child or another person may be at risk of significant harm, including situations involving abuse, neglect, family violence, or risk of self-harm, disclosure of relevant information may be necessary to safeguard the child’s welfare.

 Legal Mandates

-Confidentiality may be overridden when disclosure is required by a valid court order.
-This ensures compliance with judicial directives while maintaining ethical practice. -
+Confidentiality may be limited where disclosure is required by law, including in response to a valid and enforceable court order or subpoena.
+Such disclosures are made in accordance with legal requirements while maintaining ethical practice.

 Parental or Guardian Consent

-Information may be shared when clear and informed consent is provided by all legal guardians of the child, facilitating collaboration and shared understanding of the child’s needs.
+Information may be shared where clear and informed consent is provided by all legal guardians of the child, to support collaboration and shared understanding of the child’s therapeutic needs.

 Therapists